Curious about how many laps is a mile around a track? Then you’ve come to the right place.

 This should help you better understand—and measure—how far you’re running every time you’re training on a track.

-Before we get into the actual distance of running one lap around a standard track, let’s first start with a little quiz and see how adept you are in track terminology.
+Before we get into how many laps on a track is a mile, let’s first start with a little quiz and see how adept you are in track terminology.

 Question 1: Does Running three laps around a 400-m track equals one mile?